goodtft/LCD-show/README.md

   c)Use“Win32DiskImager.exe” Burning mirror to TF Card<br>

 2.)
 Step2, Clone my repo onto your pi<br><br>
+Use SSH to connect the raspberry pi,
+And Ensure that the raspberry pi is connected to the Internet before executing the following commands:
 ====================================================
 ```sudo rm -rf LCD-show```<br>
 ```git clone https://github.com/goodtft/LCD-show.git```<br>